npug/iostools/README.md

 You can prime expose by filling out the expose.cfg file before you run it...then you only need to supply the insideaddress, insideport, and outsideport arguments

 Video Overview: http://quick.as/YdRgsz3dm

+clearline: Clears a given line in a router